iocanel/presentations/README.md

 - Run pipelines from within the editor

 Here is my custom [spacemacs configuration](workspace/editor/.spacemacs).
-This configuration makes uses of a [custom script to ivoke jenkins pipelines remotely](workspace/editor/run-jenkins-pipeline).
+This configuration uses of a [custom script to invoke jenkins pipelines remotely](workspace/editor/run-jenkins-pipeline).
 All the groovy and yml snippets used in the demo (are based on yas snippet) can be found [here](workspace/editor/snippets).

 ## Other presentations